Revenue Target Of Rs 5.1 Trillion Likely To Be Set For Upcoming Fiscal Year - UrduPoint

 Revenue Target Of Rs 5.1 Trillion Likely To Be Set For Upcoming Fiscal Year

-For the current fiscal year (2019-20), the downwardly reviewed revenue collection target of Rs3, 908 billion would be achieved with the renewal of economic activities, Member FBR, Inland Revenue ( IR)- Policy Dr Hamid Ateeq Sarwar said here on Thursday.
-He said that FBR expected to collect Rs500 billion by the April end, however so far it had collected Rs145 billion and keeping in view this trend the total collections during the month would reach Rs210, he said adding that the COVID-19 had affected the collections.
+For the current fiscal year (2019-20), the downwardly reviewed revenue collection target of Rs3, 908 billion would be achieved with the renewal of economic activities, Member FBR, Inland Revenue ( IR)- Policy Dr Hamid Ateeq Sarwar told APP here.

 Replying to a question on recently issued different Statutory Notification (SROs) in current amid COVID -19 scenario, he said that FBR had exempted the 2 percent duty on editable oil as withdrew the duties on pulses, wheat , flour and sugar items ,where he expect price of these would down by 10 to 15 percent in coming days.